 See our recommendations for the best OLED TVs, the best 4k TVs, and the best TVs for watching movies.

 The LG G3 OLED and the Samsung S95C OLED are two fantastic OLED TVs.
-They're very close in performance, each having a slight edge over the other in some way, although the S95C might barely have the edge.
+They're very close in performance, each having a slight edge over the other in some way.
 The LG G3 is the brighter OLED of the two, can reach a higher peak brightness than the S95C in HDR, and performs better in SDR when bright content takes up a large portion of the screen.
 However, the LG G3's HDR brightness drops quite a bit in Game Mode, while the S95C maintains its brightness well in that mode.
 Also, while the LG G3 is generally brighter out of game mode, the S95C can output much brighter colors overall, so, typical of Samsung panels, its colors will be 'punchier' than the G3's.
 Combined with the S95C's wider color gamut, it will be the more vibrant TV in most cases.
 Both TVs are fantastic for gaming, but the S95C officially supports 4k @ 144Hz, giving it the edge over the 120Hz G3.
 Note that the LG G3 OLED now supports DTS audio formats, so this is something to consider if you listen to many DVDs or Blu-rays, which tend to have their audio tracks encoded in DTS.

 The LG G3 OLED is better than the LG C3 OLED.
 They're both nearly identical, except that the G3 doesn't come with a stand, instead having a slim wall mount included in the box and a fully flat profile that allows the TV to be completely flat on the wall when wall mounted.
 In theory, the G3 can also get much brighter than the C3; however, in practice, you won't see much difference except in certain contexts, such as when bright white clouds are displayed.
 They both offer DTS audio support this year, a clear improvement over both preceding models.